Cognitive Behavioral Therapy

 Cognitive Behavioral Therapy or CBT is a short-term and problem-focused form of behavioral treatment that helps people to decrease unhelpful patterns of behavior.

-CBT is grounded in the belief that it is a person’s perception of events – rather than the events themselves – that determines how he or she will feel and act in response.
+CBT is grounded in the belief that it is one’s perception of events – rather than the events themselves – that determines how one feels and acts in response.

 CBT can help with: